christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 The given implementation of the Raft replication protocol has a high cost of replication.
 With a growing number of replica nodes, the throughput decreases.
 There are various strategies to address this issue: partitioning strategies (TODO ref to section),... to mention a few.
 They all come with some level of trade-offs.

+## Cost of Replication

+We have run all our evaluations on a single stream only.
+As we expected, both the median and maximum throughput for a single stream is significantly lower (almost 3 times for median and 5 times for maximum throughput) compared to standalone ChronicleDB on the same machine.
+We expect higher throughputs when writing to multiple streams, since this would leverage the write load distribution of Multi-Raft.
+With such horizontal scaling, we would expect to outperform standalone ChronicleDB.

+In addition, running ChronicleDB on a distributed cluster increases hardware and infrastructure costs, but this is negligible compared to the benefits in achieving fault tolerance and availability.

 ## Recommendations and Future Work

 \epigraph{\hfill Strive for progress, not perfection.}{}